nshkrdotcom/pipeline_ex/ADVANCED_FEATURES.md

 ## 🚀 6.
 Async Streaming

-Enable real-time response streaming for all Claude-based steps, providing progressive output display and better resource management.
+Enable real-time message streaming for all Claude-based steps, displaying complete messages as they arrive from ClaudeCodeSDK for better user experience and resource management.

 ### Why Async Streaming?

-- **Real-time feedback**: See Claude's responses character by character as they're generated
+- **Real-time feedback**: See Claude's complete messages as they arrive (message-by-message streaming)
 - **Memory efficiency**: Stream large outputs without loading everything into memory
 - **Early interruption**: Stop long-running operations if they go off track
-- **Better user experience**: Immediate visual feedback instead of waiting
+- **Better user experience**: Progressive display of assistant responses, tool uses, and results

 ### Basic Configuration